-SEW OFF CONTESTS
+SEW OFF CONTESTS (Event is Cancelled)

-Activity for individuals scheduled for Tuesday, January 28, 2020, 10:00 am - 12:00 pm Entry forms are to be turned in Tuesday, January 21, 2020 during non-perishable check-in.
+Activity for individuals scheduled for Tuesday, JANUARY 26, 2021, 10:00 am - 12:00 pm Entry forms are to be turned in Tuesday, January 19, 2021 during non-perishable check-in.

 Individuals will construct a pajama pant using Simplicity Pattern 2290 and a fabric of their choice.
 Fabric may be repressed but not precut.
 They must bring their equipment, including sewing machines, irons, ironing board, scissors, all heavy duty extension cords, surge protector, pattern guide sheet, etc. Participants may practice as much as they want before the day of the Sew-Off.
 Pajama pants may be embellished.